gordon2012/portfolio-fullpage/README.md

 - redo about page
 - fix alignment of photo header on about page
 - begin resizing skills boxes on about page
+- complete redesign of skill boxes on about page